Shanghai University of Finance and Economics: History

 The university began as a business program at the Nanjing Advanced Normal School in 1917.
 The program was relocated to Shanghai and became the Shanghai University of Commerce in 1921.

 Over the years the university had evolved.
 By 1928, It was renamed as the School of Commerce of the Central University.
 In 1932, it was split from the Central University and became the National Shanghai College of Commerce.
 In 1950, the institution became the Shanghai College of Finance and Economics.
 The institution adopted its present name the Shanghai University of Finance and Economics in 1985.
-Chen Yun, who was then a top leader of the CPC Politburo Standing Committee, wrote the inscription of the school's name.